Fraud Triangle in Business

 What is fraud?

-At the heart of this activity, the perpetrator has the information that is used to deceive the victim by taking advantage of information asymmetry as the resource cost of reviewing and verifying the information can be significant enough to create a disincentive to fully invest in fraud prevention.
+To combat this menace, I gained insights into the fraud triangle.
+At the heart of this activity, the perpetrator has the information used to deceive the victim by taking advantage of information asymmetry.
+The resource cost of reviewing and verifying the data can be significant enough to create a disincentive to invest in fraud prevention.

-There can be an innumerable example of frauds happening at the individual, group, and organization levels, some of the examples, however, can be:
+There can be innumerable examples of fraud happening at the individual, group, and organization levels; some of the models, however, can be:

 - Forgery or alteration of documents